vergonha/homura/readme.md

 # An API Wrapper for [LastFM API](https://www.last.fm/api#getting-started)

 A series of tools to facilitate interaction with the LastFM API.
-It uses your API Key as a form of authentication.
+It uses YOUR API KEY as a form of authentication.

 ## Installation